 Green tea extract.
 This is certainly a low-level risk, as green tea extract correlates with a number of health benefits.
 Like flax, it’s a potent phytoestrogen as well, which explains why, in cultures where green tea is widely drunk, breast cancer rates are lower: the green tea will reduce endogenous (the human body’s own) estrogen production.
 The effect extends across genders, as green tea consumption also correlates with reduced risk of prostate cancer.
 But those anti-estrogenic properties are a negative for certain people who do not want their natural estradiol (estrogen) levels messed with: anyone with a uterus who’s trying to conceive would want to avoid green tea extract supplementation, for example.
 And anecdotally, because green tea extract’s a powerful antioxidant with antimicrobial properties, I took it for a month recently to try to improve my viral resistance, and my sex drive took a nose-dive after several weeks on it.

 Hyaluronic acid / hyaluronate / sodium hyaluronate.
 Hyaluronic acid (HA) is a humectant, like glycerin & propylene glycol are, so if too much HA is in a lube, the solution will be hyperosmolal; drawing moisture out of your cells and leaving them more vulnerable.
-The % of HA matters; it can be safe in lower quantities.
-HA is naturally found in skin tissues, but not the outer layers; and the HA used in cosmetics & lubes is synthetic and will penetrate the skin less or more depending on the specific HA formulation’s molecule sizes.
+The % of HA matters; it can be safe in lower quantities, and even can help the vagina repair small cuts, improve vaginal response to invading microbes, and more.
+HA is naturally found in skin tissues, especially the dermis, as well as human joints.
+The HA used in cosmetics & lubes is synthetic and will penetrate the skin less or more depending on the specific HA formulation’s molecule sizes.
 This easy-to-read article is thoroughly researched and points to the fact that hyaluronic acid skin creams may irritate or dry the skin, depending.
-Good Clean Love supports its use of HA with reasons in this article, including a study showing vaginal HA application was as beneficial as synthetic estrogen in relieving dryness for postmenopausal patients.
+Good Clean Love supports its use of low- and medium-molecular-weight HA with reasons in this article, including a study showing vaginal HA application was as beneficial as synthetic estrogen in relieving dryness for postmenopausal patients.

 Isopropyl palmitate.
 Derived from isopropyl alcohol + palmitic acid.
 Thickens and smooths; used an an emollient in several hybrid lubricants (to give a conditioning, smooth feel).